mcjelewis/threadz/README.md

 //////////////////////////////////////////////

 For Canvas:
-1. Generate Canvas developer key.
+Generate Canvas developer key.
 For access to the API data, Canvas requires a developer key to be generated for each application.
-  A. click the Dev Key Signup from the 'Canvas Dev & Friends' page ([http://instructure.github.io/](http://instructure.github.io/)).
+  1. click the Dev Key Signup from the 'Canvas Dev & Friends' page ([http://instructure.github.io/](http://instructure.github.io/)).
-  B. complete the form
+  2. complete the form
-    a. on the question 'Are you a current Canvas...' select 'Client'.
+    1. on the question 'Are you a current Canvas...' select 'Client'.
-    b. for the question 'Oauth2 Redirect URI', make sure this is the same path as the directory where you placed the Threadz directory on the webserver.
+    2. for the question 'Oauth2 Redirect URI', make sure this is the same path as the directory where you placed the Threadz directory on the webserver.
-    c. all other questions should be self evident.
+    3. all other questions should be self evident.
-  C. Canvas will respond with an email within a day or two.
+  3. Canvas will respond with an email within a day or two.
 In their response you should find your new ID, Key, and URI.

 For Moodle: Not yet supported